 I placed each piece of glass over my pattern and using the glue bottle of black glue, traced the design onto the glass.
 This will need to dry overnight.
-If you have shakey hands or the glue runs together where it shouldn’t, don’t worry; all can be fixed after the glue dries.
+If you have shaky hands or the glue runs together where it shouldn’t, don’t worry; all can be fixed after the glue dries.

 Once the glue has dried, take a craft knife and clean up any errors or shakiness in the lines.
 Simply cut where you want it cleaned up, and peel the glue up.

 Mix your colors one at a time.
 I used a small muffin tin to contain it.
 Add about 2 teaspoons of clear glue to about 5 or 6 drops of acrylic paint.
 It doesn’t take a ton of paint to color the glue.
 Using a paintbrush, generously add the colored glue to where you want it, making sure to get all the way to the edges of your black glue lines.